chaozhong2010/HRSID/README.md

 #### Dataset download link

-HRSID dataset can be downloaded from URL: [Baidu cloud disk](https://pan.baidu.com/s/1P8Qjq0XUNrQaiv5uNkasCQ)Extraction code: 5we3
+HRSID dataset can be downloaded from URL: [Baidu cloud disk](https://pan.baidu.com/s/1P8Qjq0XUNrQaiv5uNkasCQ)  Extraction code: 5we3

 Due to the impact of the epidemic, the original image cannot be uploaded for the time being, and the compressed SAR image is now uploaded.